XFL (2001): Founding

+The idea to create a rival or supplemental league to the NFL first originated in 1998, when NBC had lost the broadcast rights to the NFL's American Football Conference (AFC) to CBS, ending a business relationship that had its origins with the AFC's predecessor, the American Football League (this having also come about after NBC had previously lost the rights to the pre-merger NFL, also to CBS).
+NBC was moving ahead with Ted Turner owned Time Warner to create a football league of their own, but it never came to fruition.
+Turner had previously attempted to rival the NFL when he collaborated with the NFLPA to create the Players' AII-Star Season during the 1982 players strike.

-Created as a 50–50 joint venture between NBC and WWE-owned subsidiary WWE Properties International, Inc. under the company name "XFL, LLC", the XFL was created as a "single-entity league;" instead of the franchise model used by the NFL and other major leagues, or the hybrid model where investors in the league are given operations over teams (as used in Major League Soccer), the XFL uniformly owned and operated all of its teams as one corporation, with no individual owners.
+Created as a 50–50 joint venture between NBC and WWE-owned subsidiary WWE Properties International, Inc. under the company name "XFL, LLC", the XFL was created as a "single-entity league", instead of the franchise model used by the NFL and other major leagues, or hybrid model where investors in the league are given operations over teams (as used in Major League Soccer), the XFL uniformly owned and operated all of its teams as one corporation, with no individual owners.
 Vince McMahon's original plan was to purchase the Canadian Football League (after the CFL initially approached him about purchasing the Toronto Argonauts) and "have it migrate south," which was quickly rejected by the CFL.

-NBC had lost their broadcast rights to the NFL's American Football Conference (AFC) to CBS in 1998, ending a business relationship that had its origins with the AFC's predecessor, the American Football League (this having also come about after NBC had previously lost the rights to the pre-merger NFL, also to CBS).
-Prior to McMahon's announcement, NBC was moving ahead with Time Warner to create a football league of their own.

 The concept of the league was first announced on February 3, 2000.
 The XFL was originally conceived to build on the success of the NFL and professional wrestling.
 It combined the traditional game of American football with the kayfabe and stunts of professional wrestling.
 As WWF was, at the time, in the midst of its "Attitude Era" (which marked a shift in a mature and provocative direction for its content), the XFL's presentation likewise would reflect that approach toward football.
 It was hyped as "real" football without penalties for roughness and with fewer rules in general.
-Keen to avoid any perception that XFL games would somehow be predetermined in the sort of manner long established in professional wrestling, McMahon repeatedly emphasized that whereas the WWF was "100% (scripted) entertainment" the XFL would be "100% sport" i.e. the winners of its games would be determined on the field.
-XFL games were to feature players and coaches with microphones and cameras in the huddle and in the locker rooms.
+Keen to avoid any perception that XFL games would somehow be predetermined in the sort of manner long established in professional wrestling, McMahon repeatedly emphasized that whereas the WWF was "100% (scripted) entertainment", the XFL would be "100% sport"; the winners of its games would be determined on the field.
+XFL games were to feature players and coaches with microphones and cameras in the huddle and locker rooms.
 Stadiums featured trash-talking public address announcers and scantily-clad cheerleaders who were encouraged to date the players.
 Instead of a pre-game coin toss, XFL officials put the ball on the ground and let a player from each team scramble for it to determine who received the kickoff option.
 The practice was dubbed "The Human Coin Toss" by commentators, and one player (Orlando Rage defensive back Hassan Shamsid-Deen) famously separated his shoulder on the first scramble, missing the rest of the season.